-Falcon reported that it made EP sales in the U.S. market through a single channel of distribution (i.e., direct sales to unaffiliated trading companies).
-We examined the selling activities performed for U.S. sales and found that Falcon performed the following selling functions: customer contact and price negotiation; order processing; arranging for freight and the provision of customs clearance/brokerage services; cold storage and inventory maintenance; and quality-assurance-related activities.
-These selling activities can be generally grouped into four selling function categories for analysis: 1) sales and marketing; 2) freight and delivery; 3) inventory maintenance and warehousing; and 4) warranty and technical support.
-Accordingly, based on the selling function categories, we find that Falcon performed sales and marketing, freight and delivery services, inventory maintenance and warehousing, and warranty and technical support for U.S. sales.
-Because all sales in the United States are made through a single distribution channel and the selling activities to Falcon's customers did not vary within this channel, we preliminarily determine that there is one LOT in the U.S. market.
+for analysis: 1) sales and marketing; 2) freight and delivery; 3) inventory maintenance and warehousing; and 4) warranty and technical support.
+Accordingly, based on the selling function categories, we find that Devi performed sales and marketing, freight and delivery services, inventory maintenance and warehousing, and warranty and technical support for U.S. sales.
+Because all sales to the United States are made through a single distribution channel and the selling activities to Devi's customers did not vary within this channel, we preliminarily determine that there is one LOT in the U.S. market.

-With respect to the third country market, Falcon reported that it also made sales through a single channel of distribution (i.e., direct sales to third country customers).
-We examined the selling activities performed for third country sales and found that Falcon performed the following selling functions: customer contact and price negotiation; order processing; arranging for freight and the provision of customs clearance/brokerage services; cold storage and inventory maintenance; and quality-assurance-related activities.
-Accordingly, based on the selling function categories noted above, we find that Falcon performed sales and marketing, freight and delivery services, inventory maintenance and warehousing, and warranty and technical support for all third country sales.
-Because all third country sales are made through a single distribution channel and the selling activities to Falcon's customers did not vary within this channel, we preliminarily determine that there is one LOT in the third country market for Falcon.
+With respect to the third country market, Devi reported that it also made sales through a single channel of distribution (i.e., direct sales to unaffiliated companies).
+We examined the selling activities performed for third country sales and found that Devi performed the following selling functions: customer contact/price negotiation; order processing; arranging for freight and the provision of customs clearance/brokerage services; the provision of quality assurance-related activities; the performance of banking and financial-related activities; and inventory maintenance and cold storage.
+Accordingly, based on the selling function categories noted above, we find that Devi performed sales and marketing, freight and delivery services, inventory maintenance and warehousing, and warranty and technical support for all third country sales.
+Because all third country sales are made through a single distribution channel and the selling activities to Devi's customers did not vary within this channel, we preliminarily determine that there is one LOT in the third country market for Devi.